MindFire, Inc: Awards

-Philanthropic work
+Philanthropy

 In 2008, MindFire, Inc. along with Hewlett Packard, co-sponsored a Corazón Project Day after the 2008 DSCOOP annual conference in San Diego.
 Many attendees of the DSCOOP conference chose to stay an extra day in order to go down to Tecate, Mexico and build a house for a needy family.
 MindFire and Hewlett Packard both made contributions to pay for the materials needed to build the home.